hamdy-youssef/Convert-Currency/README.md

 ---

 Feel free to contact us at hamdyyoussef962@gmail.com for any questions or assistance.
-We hope you enjoy using the Currency Converter App!
+We hope you enjoy using the Currency Converter App, including its dark mode functionality!